wacl-york/MCMphotolysis/README.md

 Pkg.build("CodecZlib")
 ```

-If PyPlot crashes, try running Julia with the system python rather than
+If PyPlot crashes or fails to install, try running Julia with the system python rather than
 the miniconda python version by rebuilding python with:

 ```julia